mluerig/personal-homepage/_posts/2021-11-15-website-with-gh-pages/2021-11-15-website-with-gh-pages.markdown

 # The better way: fork-clone-edit-push

-This might be the most convient method for most people.
+This might be the most convenient method for most people.
 Here, an existing jekyll theme is forked and cloned to your local computer, where you can edit it with your favorite text editor, and then push the changes to the forked repo.

 1. Install git on your machine - see [this guide](https://github.com/git-guides/install-git).